 If you’re worried that all of these rain ponchos generates a huge amount of waste, fear not.
 Both Hornblower Cruises and Niagara Parks have a fantastic recycling initiative.
 The plastic ponchos are reused to make plastic bags, water bottles, and even outdoor furniture.
 Feel free to also keep your poncho as a souvenir of your day exploring the Falls.

-I couldn’t believe that I’d never heard about the White Water Walk before going there with Ashley.
+I couldn’t believe that I’d never heard about the White Water Walk before going there with my friend, Ashley.
 It’s a little known gem in Niagara Falls, and I highly suggest that you check it out.
+This is one of the top ways to experience Niagara Falls, and it’s not even at the waterfall itself.
+You’ll be able to witness the spectacular Niagara River rapids before your eyes.

 A short distance down from Niagara Falls, the White Water Walk is a boardwalk extending along the Niagara River.
-Take a stroll down this boardwalk to observe the intense rush of this turquoise blue water, reminding me of tropical destinations at times.
+Take a stroll down this boardwalk to observe these intense turquoise blue waters that remind me of tropical destinations at times.
+This spot is missed from many Niagara Falls travel guides, and it’s a place you need to see for yourself.

 Just how fast moving is the water in this river?
 These are class six white-water rapids, among the most intense in the world.
 The Niagara Whirlpool Rapids are four kilometres of three to five metre standing waves.
 These rapids are not caused by rock formations at the bottom of the river bed.
 Instead, it’s the force of the water (both volume and speed) that creates these raging rapids.

-Here’s where you can view the Niagara River from above.
+Here’s where you’ll get some of the best views of the Niagara Gorge and the Niagara River.
 The Whirlpool Aero Car recently celebrated its 100th anniversary, making it one of the oldest Niagara attractions.
 Designed by Spanish engineer, Leonardo Torres Quevedo, here’s your chance to ride an antique cable car suspended across the gorge.

 You can see the raging rapids right beneath you as you soar up high in the air.
 Even though the Whirlpool Aero Car ultimately reaches two Canadian edges of the gorge, you’ll actually cross into the United States twice during your journey.
 This section of the river hovers on the Canada / USA border, and you’ll travel between both countries on your trip.